provable-things/provable-starter-kit/README.md

 # :lock_with_ink_pen: Provable-Zeppelin

-A Provable & ZeppelinOS example showing you how to use Provable along with Zeppelin to create data-rich smart-contracts leveraging external APIs!
+A __Provable & ZeppelinOS__ collaboration showing you how to use __Provable__ alongside __ZeppelinOS__ in order to create data-rich smart-contracts leveraging external APIs!

-This example shows you how to deploy a token and then a crowdsale contract that fetches the price of ETH via a Provable query, before configuring & opening a crowdsale allowing you to sell your tokens for $1 each!
+This example shows you how to deploy a crowdsale contract which uses __Provable__ to discover the price of ETH in USD in order to correctly set a price for the token your crowdsale will be selling for $1 each!

 &nbsp;